bafflingbits/graph_n4_solution/README.md

 ## Miscellaneous

-`g43_multicolor_contradiction.s` was included just to demonstrate other calculation option.
+`g43_multicolor_contradiction.s` was included just to demonstrate another calculation option.
 If a lifting calculation is difficult, instead of asking "is this polynomial also a constraint?", you could ask "is a solution possible if I force looking for the subset of solutions that violate that constraint?"

 This does not give a nice "proof certificate" like a lifting calculation, but this approach can allow asking some difficult questions that could not be calculated otherwise.
-(In this case, it is computationally feasible to get groebner basis for g43, so it is a bit moot here.
+(In this case, it is computationally feasible to get the Groebner basis for g43, so it is a bit moot here.
 But this is helpful for exploring some questions in monochromatic graphs with `n>4`.)

 # Verifying lift results

-A python script `extract_for_mathematica.py` was written to extact the polynomial constraints, and lifting "coefficients" from the output of running a the lifting Singular scripts.
+A python script `extract_for_mathematica.py` was written to extact the polynomial constraints, and lifting "coefficients", from the output of running one of the lifting Singular scripts.

 Then `run-math-script.sh` can be used to verify a lift result with Mathematica.